London skyline at dusk with Tower Bridge, the Shard and the City of London financial district illuminated

 9.6Location

-Why for business — The Langham, London opened in 1865 as the first European 'grand hotel' in the modern sense — running water in every room, electric lights in the public spaces, and an English-style breakfast service that established the hotel as the originator of the British business-breakfast tr…
+Why for business: The Langham, London opened in 1865 as the first European 'grand hotel' in the modern sense, running water in every room, electric lights in the public spaces, and an English-style breakfast service that established the hotel as the originator of the British business-breakfast tradition.

-Best room: Sterling Suite (6,500 sqft flagship) or Junior Suite for the working tier.
+Best room: Sterling Suite (6,500 sqft flagship) or a Junior Suite as the sensible tier.

 Shangri-La The Shard